Cineverse: Expansion into Video on Demand

 In February 2015, Cinedigm and Wizard World launched CONtv.
 In June of that year, Cinedigm would acquire a minority stake in Shout!
 Factory.
 Finally, in September, Cinedigm partnered with The Dove Foundation to create The Dove Channel, an online streaming service focusing on faith-based programming.

 In December 2017, control of Cinedigm was given to Bison Capital of Hong Kong to start one of the first China-U.S Studios.

 On February 5, 2019, Cinedigm acquired streaming service Viewster and its Viewster Anime subsidiary.
 Viewster would eventually merge with CONtv and rebrand as CONtv Anime on June 13, 2020.

 In April of that year, Cinedigm licensed content from Chinese firms CCTV, China Lion, Starrise Media and Youku, in order to launch an entertainment and film service called Bambu; the service would launch on October 22, 2019.

 In 2020, Cinedigm acquired The Film Detective.

 In February 2021, Cinedigm acquired the horror-genre streaming service, Screambox.
 Later that year, on September 21, 2021, Cinedigm acquired Bloody Disgusting.
 As part of the acquisition, Screambox would be relaunched under the curation and management of Bloody Disgusting.

 In August 2021, Cinedigm announced a partnership with Robert Rodriguez to relaunch the former cable and satellite-based El Rey Network as a streaming channel.

 In December 2021, Cinedigm signed a deal with SideStream, a live video streaming service.

-In March 2022, Cinedigm acquired streaming, advertising and distribution company, Digital Media Rights; including the ad-supported streaming services Cinehouse (originally known as YuYu), AsianCrush, RetroCrush, Midnight Pulp, Cocoro (now discontinued), and KMTV.
+In March 2022, Cinedigm acquired streaming, advertising and distribution company, Digital Media Rights; including the ad-supported streaming services YuYu (now Cinehouse), AsianCrush, RetroCrush, Midnight Pulp, Cocoro (now discontinued), and KMTV.

 Cineverse launch and rebranding

 On September 15, 2022, Cinedigm launched Cineverse, marketed as the company's flagship streaming service, featuring programming from across its AVOD (ad-supported video on demand) and FAST (free, ad-supported, television) brands.

 In May 2023, the company rebranded to Cineverse Corp. and began trading on NASDAQ under CNVS.
 The company stated that it was an "important step forward" in its "evolution into a streaming content and technology company".

 In June 2023, Cineverse announced that it would signed a content deal with Sid and Marty Krofft Pictures, allowing it to acquire the worldwide digital distribution rights to its library of shows, with the exceptions of The Brady Bunch Hour (owned by Paramount Television, now part of CBS Media Ventures), D.C.
 Follies (owned by Amazon MGM Studios) and Mutt & Stuff (owned by Paramount Media Networks under the Nick Jr. brand) and they would launch a VOD channel, called the Sid and Marty Krofft Channel on February 5, 2024.

 In August of 2025, Cineverse and Lloyd Braun's Banyan Ventures formed a JV to Launch MicroCo, a New Studio and Platform for Microseries.

-On September 10, 2025, Cineverse announced the lunch of new channel HISTORIAN, a new free ad-supported streaming television (FAST) channel from American Public Television as a partnership with LG Channels.
+On September 10, 2025, Cineverse announced the launch of new channel HISTORIAN, a new free ad-supported streaming television (FAST) channel from American Public Television as a partnership with LG Channels.

 List of Cineverse films

-Starting in October 2024, Cineverse began distributing films theatrically.
+Starting in October 2024, Cineverse began distributing films theatrically (currently for American markets only).